To rebase, or not to rebase - for me its not really a question. I

 generally prefer a clean, linear commit history.
 Why?
 Because merge bubbles make

-history confusing, noisy, break git bisect.
+history confusing, noisy, and can break git bisect

 Don’t believe me?
 Check out the pretty log to the right.
-See all
+See all those merge bubbles in there?
+Eww!

 The Why?